C++98 OOP: Inheritance and Polymorphism

 // base 现在是一个 SensorBase 对象

-// TemperatureSensor 特有的成员(offset, read_celsius())全部丢失The reason object slicing occurs is simple: base is a variable of type SensorBase, and its memory space is only large enough to hold the members of SensorBase.
-When you assign temp to it, the compiler only copies the SensorBase part, and the rest is discarded.
+// TemperatureSensor 特有的成员(offset, read_celsius())全部丢失The reason for object slicing is simple: base is a variable of type SensorBase, so its memory space is only large enough to hold members of SensorBase.
+When you assign temp to it, the compiler only copies the SensorBase portion, and the rest is discarded.

-The way to avoid object slicing is also simple: use references or pointers instead of value types directly.
-Manipulating derived class objects through base class references or pointers does not cause slicing:
+The way to avoid object slicing is also simple: use references or pointers instead of value types.
+Operating on derived class objects via base class references or pointers will not cause slicing:

 TemperatureSensor temp(1);